trychlos/pwix-env-settings-ext/README.md

 - `adminRole`

-    Define the name of the **application administrator** role.
+    Defines the name of the **application administrator** role.

-    Default to 'APP_ADMINISTRATOR'.
+    Defaults to 'APP_ADMINISTRATOR'.

     As a reminder, this same value is expected to be also configured in the `pwix:startup-app-admin` package.

+- `appName`

+    Defines the name of the application role.
+By convention, this name MUST also be a key in settings, and contain an `environments` object addressed by the `APP_ENV` environment variable on the server.

 - `routePrefix`

-    Define the prefix of the routes to be used in provided links.
+    Defines the prefix of the routes to be used in provided links.

-    Default to `/coreApp`.
+    Defaults to `/coreApp`.

 - `verbosity`

-    Define the expected verbosity level.
+    Defines the expected verbosity level.

     The accepted value can be any or-ed combination of following: